Dantay13/reading-notes/README.md

-# Reading Notes Code Fellow 102
+# Code 102 Reading Notes

 ## About Me